-5. Wildlife Management (Section 2.10)
+6. Wildlife Management (Section 2.10)

-- a.
-Trash.
-All trash shall be removed from the construction site daily.
-Food scraps shall be disposed of in a closed container. - b.
-Standing Water.
-Standing water shall be removed from the construction site within 24 hours. - c.
-Tall Grass.
-The Contractor shall be responsible for maintaining the staging area and parking areas free from tall grass. - d.
-Fencing and Gates.
+- A. Trash.
+The construction area shall be continuously monitored for trash and any trash shall be thrown away immediately.
+Food scraps shall be disposed of in a closed container. - B. Standing Water.
+Standing water shall be removed from the construction site within 24 hours. - C. Tall Grass.
+The Contractor shall be responsible for maintaining the staging area and parking areas free from tall grass.
+The Contractor shall restore the staging area to equal or better conditions including Turf Reestablishment.
+The seed mixture used for turf reestablishment shall consist of 60% Bermuda, 20% Kentucky Bluegrass, and 20% Perennial Rye grasses.
+Millet seed shall NOT be used.
+Mandatory coordination shall be required with the Airport Qualified Wildlife Biologist. - D. Fencing and Gates.
 The contractor shall immediately report any damage to gates or fences to the airport.
-The contractor shall be responsible for repairs to any gates or fences caused by negligence by the contractor. - e.
-Disruption of Wildlife Habitat.
-In the event of a wildlife encounter within the AOA, the contractor shall immediately contact airport operations.
+The contractor shall be responsible for repairs to any gates or fences caused by negligence by the contractor. - E. Disruption of Wildlife Habitat.
+In the event of a wildlife encounter within the AOA, the contractor shall immediately contact HOU Airport Operations. - F. Feeding of Wildlife.
+Feeding of wildlife is strictly prohibited on the airport, including placement of food or other attractants.

-6. Foreign Object Debris (Section 2.11)
+7. Foreign Object Debris (Section 2.11)

-- a.
-The contractor shall sweep/vacuum pavements adjacent to work areas and access/haul routes continuously to keep pavement free of loose debris at all times.
-All closed pavement shall be cleaned to all debris and inspected for FOD prior to opening. - b.
-Two fully-functioning vacuum sweepers shall be maintained on site at all times construction operations are under way.
+- A. The contractor will continuously look for any signs of FOD and remove it immediately.
+See section 10 Inspection Requirements. - B. The contractor shall sweep/vacuum pavements adjacent to work areas and access/haul routes continuously to keep pavement free of loose debris at all times.
+All closed pavement shall be cleaned to all debris and inspected for FOD prior to opening. - C. Two fully-functioning vacuum sweepers shall be maintained on site at all times construction operations are under way.

-7. Hazardous Material Management (Section 2.12)
+8. Hazardous Material Management (Section 2.12)

-- a.
-Ground Vehicle Fueling.
+- A. Ground Vehicle Fueling.
 If ground vehicle fueling occurs within the construction area or staging area, fuel tanks shall not be topped off and absorbent material shall be readily available for small spills.
 Contractor shall provide spill containment resources in accordance with the SPCD and local, state and federal laws.
-On airport fueling should be done in accordance with HAS regulations/codes, and as approved with coordinated sign off from the local jurisdiction (Fire Marshal). - b.
-Fuel spills or leaks shall be cleaned up immediately.
-Fuel spills on airport property should follow HAS procedures, which requires that the HAS notification and response. - c.
-The encounter of hazardous material is not anticipated, but if encountered, the contractor shall notify the HAS Project Manager and Airport Operations immediately of any potentially hazardous material.
+On airport fueling should be done in accordance with HAS regulations/codes, and as approved with coordinated sign off from the local jurisdiction (Fire Marshal). - B. Fuel spills or leaks shall be cleaned up immediately.
+Fuel spills on airport property should follow HAS procedures, which requires immediate notification and response to HAS. - C. The encounter of hazardous material is not anticipated, but if encountered, the contractor shall notify the HAS Project Manager and HOU Airport Operations immediately of any potentially hazardous material. - D. HOU Airport Operations shall be notified immediately of any HAZMAT situation.

-8. Notification of Construction Activities (Section 2.13)
+9. Notification of Construction Activities (Section 2.13)

-a.
-List of Responsible Representatives.
+A. List of Responsible Representatives.
 The contractor shall provide a list of all points of contact responsible for project execution.
 The list shall contain names, telephone numbers, and alternate contacts as required.
-Please see Table 4 for the list of point of contacts involved during construction.
+Please see Table 3 for the list of point of contacts involved during construction.
 Contractor shall follow the organization flow chart provided in this CSPP, or as amended during construction.
 All communications shall be directed through the HAS Project Manager.

-Table 4: Points of Contact
+Table 3: Points of Contact